fathihulakram/TextRank/README.md

 # Text Summarization using TextRank Algorithm

-Summarization is the act of reducing a long text to its most essential points while preserving its overall meaning.
-This can be done manually, but it is time-consuming and tedious.
-Therefore, the use of automation for text summarization is becoming increasingly popular in academic research.
-The goal of this project is to develop a text summarization model using the extractive approach and the Textrank algorithm.
+## Abstract
+Reading long and prolix articles can cause a hassle to some readers, such as when they decided that the articles are not worth reading, only after reading a huge part of them.
+To overcome this issue, there is a solution that can be implemented in Natural Language Processing (NLP) field, namely text summarization.
+Text summarization is all about shortening a lengthy article and summarizing it with high conciseness and succinctness.
+One of the approaches of text summarization is by implementing TextRank algorithm.
+TextRank ranks all the sentences in the article and displays the highest sentences in the summary.